How to bulk rename files on Mac: Quick and easy methods

 When I first tackled the daunting task of renaming thousands of vacation photos, I quickly realized I needed a better solution than manually renaming each file.
 That’s when I discovered Renamer.
 The app has all the tools you need for complete control over batch renaming files.
 It allows you to:

-• Preview the way files are going to look like before you’ve proceeded with the renaming process.
+- Preview the way files are going to look before proceeding with the renaming process.

 Here’s how I use Renamer to bulk rename files: